aethv/icon-voting-dapp-app-library/README.md

 ## Step 2: Download icon sample app from app library.

 Next we will download app from app library to run on workspace.
-Before you are able to download app, you need a gitlab or github repo to link with your account
+Before you are able to download app, you need configure the platform My Repository setting the  **gitlab** or **github** connection to link to your account
 1. Goto `https://gitlab.com` or `https://github.com` and register new account if you do not have it yet.
-2. Goto your setting and create new access token:
+More info about My Repository configuration [here](https://docs.morpheuslabs.io/docs/configuration)
 <img src="webapp/static/images/screens/a-5.png"/>

 `https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html`